November 20 is National Rural Health Day

 Ideas for celebrating

-• Issue a proclamation for your community or organization, such as the proclamation signed by Governor Mark Dayton in 2013.
+• Issue a proclamation for your community or organization, such as the proclamation signed by Governor Mark Dayton.

 • Participate in an informational webinar hosted by the National Organization of State Offices of Rural Health (NOSORH).

 • Share your Community Success Story, photos or video.

 • Write a letter to the editor or contact a local legislator to stress the importance of addressing the health needs of rural communities.